The Open Group ArchiMate® Model Exchange File Format Standard

 The Open Group has published the ArchiMate Model Exchange File format - a standard file format for the exchange of ArchiMate models between different tools.

-The Standard for exchange of ArchiMate 3.0/3.0.1 models can be obtained from The Open Group publications catalog at https://www.opengroup.org/bookstore/catalog/C19C.
+The Standard for exchange of ArchiMate 3.x models can be obtained from The Open Group publications catalog at https://www.opengroup.org/bookstore/catalog/C19C.
 This applies to both the ArchiMate 3.1 and 3.2 versions of the Specification.

-(You will be required to register for an free web ID if you do not already have one).
+(You will be required to register for a free web ID if you do not already have one).

 A dedicated information site with resources including examples is available at http://www.opengroup.org/xsd/archimate/